Albany County, New York: Interstate and other major highways

-Albany County is situated at a major crossroads of the Northeastern United States, first formed by the Mohawk and Hudson rivers.
+Albany County is at a major crossroads of the Northeastern United States, first formed by the Mohawk and Hudson rivers.
 Even before the Interstate Highway System and the U.S. Highway system, Albany County was the hub of many turnpikes and plank roads that connected the region, as well as the Erie Canal reaching the Great Lakes.

 Today, Interstate 87 and Interstate 90 meet in Albany County.
 The Thomas E. Dewey New York State Thruway is a toll-road that from Exit 24 in the city of Albany is I-87 and travels south to connect the county with downstate New York.
 West from Exit 24, the Thruway is I-90 and connects the county with Schenectady, Utica, Syracuse, Rochester, and Buffalo.

 North of Exit 24, I-87 is the Adirondack Northway and connects the city and county of Albany with their suburbs in Saratoga County and provides long-distance travel to Montreal.
 East of Exit 24, I-90 travels along the northern boundary of the city of Albany and exits the county on the Patroon Island Bridge into Rensselaer County to access Albany's eastern suburbs.
 Interstate 787 connects the Thruway (I-87) to Downtown Albany, Menands, Watervliet, and Cohoes.
 U.S. Route 9 enters the county on the Dunn Memorial Bridge and travels through the city of Albany north, connecting it with the suburbs in the Colonie and Saratoga County.
 U.S. Route 20 also enters the county on the Dunn Memorial Bridge and travels west through Albany (city) and the Town of Guilderland.
 New York State Route 5 and New York State Route 7 are two important highways that bisect the county and are developed as important shopping strips.

 Mass transit

-Albany County is served by the Capital District Transportation Authority, a four-county bus service that also serves Rensselaer, Schenectady, and Saratoga counties.
-Greyhound Lines, Trailways, and Peter Pan/Bonanza buses all serve a downtown terminal.
-A Chinatown bus service leaves from Central Avenue and provides service to Chinatown in Manhattan.
+Albany County is served by the Capital District Transportation Authority, a five-county bus service that also serves Rensselaer, Schenectady, Montgomery and Saratoga counties.
+Greyhound Lines, Trailways, and Peter Pan Bus Lines buses all serve a downtown terminal.
+Chinatown bus lines leaves from Central Avenue and provide service to Chinatown, Manhattan.